 Talent screwing the electrode halves together on each site.

-Turn on the high-definition transcranial direct current stimulation device after connecting it [1] and launch the corresponding control software [2].
+Turn on the high-definition transcranial direct current stimulation device [1] and launch the corresponding control software [2].
 Authors: Please create screen capture videos of the shots labeled as SCREEN, create a screenshot summary, and upload the files to your project page as soon as possible: https://review.jove.com/account/file-uploader?src=20991368

 Talent pressing the power button on the device.